rongshan1005/CYPLAN255-final_project-cinema_covid/index.md

 ## 6. Conclusion

-In terms of quantity, covid has had an impact on the change in cinema numbers in the United States.
+In terms of quantity, COVID-19 has had an impact on the change in cinema numbers in the United States.
 And both the number of new and closed cinemas will be affected.

-The new and closed cinema locations are related to covid.
+The locations of new and closed cinemas are related to COVID-19.
 The locations of the closed cinemas are more affected.
-But cinema location is not linearly related to covid.
+But cinema location is not linearly related to COVID-19.
 It is influenced by a number of factors simultaneously.
-Covid is not the most dominant factor among them.
+COVID-19 is not the most dominant factor among them.

-The location of new and closed cinemas corresponds closely to the local population density and the number of COVID-19 patients.
+The locations of new and closed cinemas correspond closely to the local population density and the number of COVID-19 patients.
 Based on corroborating speculation, the movie industry would be more affected by the pandemic in areas with higher population density due to the higher number of COVID-19 patients.

+Contrary to the downward trend of the traditional movie industry, COVID-19 has had a positive effect on the growth of streaming media.
+As the pandemic has restricted the use of public spaces, streaming media has become a new favorite for daily entertainment.
+During the pandemic, streaming media generated a significant boost in revenue and the number of subscribers.
+Correspondingly, streaming media companies also invested more in producing quality original contents.
+It is predictable that the impact of this virtuous circle on the traditional movie industry will continue into the post-pandemic era.

 ## 7. References